-For those of us that feel the "tug of adventure" in our guts, that "edge" brings some pretty amazing moments.
+For those of us that feel the "tug of adventure" in our guts, that "edge" brings some amazing moments.

 To this day, I remember the West Coast of Australia where I stopped at the Pinnacles of Cervantes, north of Perth.
-I had to grind it out on a sand road to reach those giant sand pillars near the ocean.
-In the morning, I woke up with sand in my tent, but as I packed, a mother kangaroo and her little roo jumped out of the bush, up a ridge and vanished into the dunes.
-Mother Nature knows how to entertain a long-distance touring cyclist.
-Later, I pedaled to the Pinnacles to see one of the strangest sights on that circumnavigation of Australia.
-How did Nature form them?
+I had to grind it out on a sand road to reach those giant sand In the morning, I woke up with sand pillars near the ocean. in my tent, but as I packed, a mother kangaroo and her little Joey jumped out of the bush, bounded up a ridge and vanished into the dunes.
+Mother Nature knows how to entertain a longdistance touring cyclist.
+Later, I pedaled to the Pinnacles to see one of the strangest sights on that circumnavigation of How did Nature form them?
 Why?
 What purpose?
+Australia.
 Walking among those natural skyscrapers was like walking through downtown New York City.